Of Love and Other Demons: Plot

 Sierva María is treated cruelly in the convent; her only friend is another prisoner, the nun Martina Laborde.
 The priest who is assigned with her exorcism, Father Cayetano Delaura, is kind to her and initially believes she does not need to be exorcised.
 Delaura falls in love with Sierva Maria, although she is still cold to him.
-The marquis asks Delaura to return his daughter to him; first, Delaura consults with Abrenuncio, then, he visits Sierva María, and is ultimately convinced that Sierva María is in fact possessed by a demon.
+The marquis asks Delaura to return his daughter to him; first, Delaura consults with Abrenuncio, then, he visits Sierva María, and is ultimately convinced that Sierva María is in fact not possessed by a demon.
 The bishop, for Delaura's disobedience, strips him of his position and sends him to serve in a leper hospital.
 He continues to visit Sierva María in secret, using a tunnel to access her room; he confesses his love to her.
 They eat, sleep, and recite poetry together; their relationship grows physical, but is not consummated.
 Sierva María is at last summoned to be exorcised; her hair is cut off.
 After the exorcism, another bishop promises to remove her from the convent, but dies before he can do so.
 Delaura and Sierva María continue to see each other until the tunnel is closed off after Martina successfully manages to escape the convent.
 Sierva María, tormented by exorcisms, loneliness, and hunger, eventually dies, never finding out where Delaura is.
 All the same, her hair continues to grow from her dead body.